2012 British Academy Television Awards

 The 2012 British Academy Television Awards (formally known as the Arqiva British Academy Television Awards) were held on 27 May 2012 at the Royal Festival Hall in London.

 The nominees were announced on 24 April 2012.
+Rolf Harris was awarded the BAFTA Fellowship, but this was annulled two years later following his conviction for sexual offences.

 Winners and nominees

 Winners are listed first and highlighted in boldface.